 Ears are considered to be a good indicator of atmospheric condition to the brain.
 Do you remember popping your ears during a flight or scuba dive?
 Well, that’s because your body is adjusting to the change in pressure.
 Your inner ears traps some air and when you are at a high altitude or below sea level, the actual pressure and air pressure trapped in inner ears differ.
 This cause imbalance and to restore balance, you need to pop that trapped air out.

 Similarly, keeping your ears open will indicate a change in atmospheric surroundings to your brain and it will start adapting faster.

 At the same time, covering your head is equally important.
 You don’t want to just avoid AMS but cold too.
 Roll your skull cap up till your temple, keep your ears open and head covered.

 5) Ascend slowly

-In my Himalayan treks, I have seen trek mates rushing too fast to reach the next camp earlier.
+In my Himalayan treks, I have seen Trek mates rushing too fast to reach the next camp earlier.
 Had the trek been a race, this would have been justified.
 Don’t be in a rush.
 Ascend slowly, but steadily.
 This will help your body to acclimatize well with the increasing altitude.
 This is an important point to follow in order to prevent altitude sickness.

 To avoid altitude sickness, many start taking Diamox.
-This medicine helps in acclimatizing to higher altitude.
+This medicine helps in acclimatizing to the higher altitude.
 However, it doesn’t guarantee that you wouldn’t develop altitude sickness symptoms.
 Additionally, if you are not on a Diamox course and suffer from altitude sickness, you shouldn’t take Diamox to cure AMS.
 It doesn’t work like that.
-Diamox is more of a preventive measure than cure for altitude sickness.
+Diamox is more of a preventive measure than a cure for altitude sickness.

 An alternative for Diamox is Coco which is an Ayurvedic medicine to fight altitude sickness.